Nigeria: Why I Didn't Sign Wizkid, Davido - Don Jazzy

 "Wizkid, obviously, I could not (sign), because Banky got to him first.
 That would have been amazing," he said.

-The record label boss also listed some talented singers he "wish I could have signed" including Davido, Falz, Simi and Teni.
+The record label boss also listed some talented singers he wished could have signed including Davido, Falz, Simi and Teni.

 He said at some point, he had the opportunity to sign Davido but figured out the 'Assurance' hitmaker "will be fine" on his own.